ahmadaimandev/ahmadaimandev/README.md

 - 🔭 I’m currently develop project that related with web development.

-- 🌱 I’m currently how to be full-stack engineer.
+- 🌱 I’m currently learning how to be full-stack engineer.

 - ❓ Hit me up if you have a question.